tcalmant/ipopo/docs/foreword.rst

 handle the requirements, *i.e.* looking for the services required to work and handling their late un/registration.

-A component is an object instanciated and handled by an instance manager created by iPOPO.
+A component is an object instantiated and handled by an instance manager created by iPOPO.
 The manager handles the life cycle of the component, looking for its dependencies and handling their late registration, unregistration and